Anti-Factor is FPT Parameterized by Treewidth and List Size (but Counting is Hard): Lower Bounds for the Counting Version

 By choosing $c>c_5+1$, we have an algorithm for \#\ColHS that runs in time $\O(n^{k-\epsilon})$, for some constant $\epsilon>0$.
 This contradicts \cref{lem:count:colHS-lb}. \end{proof} In the remaining part of the section we prove \cref{lem:count:colHStoCountAntiFactorR}.

-\subparagraph*{Idea of the Construction.} We reduce from \#\ColHS to relation-weighted \CountAntiFactorSizeR{1}.
+\subparagraph*{Idea of the Construction.} We reduce \#\ColHS to relation-weighted \CountAntiFactorSizeR{1}.
+Let $k$ be the number of sets $U_i$, $n$ the size of the sets $U_i$, and $m$ the number of set $A_j$ we want to hit.
+We follow a similar high-level construction as for previous SETH based lower bounds and derive the construction from a $k \times m$ grid.
+The $i$th row corresponds to set $U_i$ and the $j$th column to the set $A_j$.
 See \cref{fig:count:W1high-level} for an illustration.
-Let $k$ be the number of sets $X_i$, $n$ the size of the sets $X_i$, and $m$ the number of set $A_j$ we want to hit.
-We follow a similar high-level construction as for previous SETH based lower bounds and derive the construction from a $k \times m$ grid.
-The $i$th row corresponds to set $X_i$ and the $j$th column to the set $A_j$.

-At the crossing point of the $i$th row and the $j$th column, the gadget $F_i^j$ checks whether the element selected from $X_i$ hits the set $A_j$.
-For the encoding of the elements, we connect $F_i^j$ and $F_i^{j+1}$ by $n-1$ edges such that a selection of $\ell$ edges encodes the selection of the $\ell+1$th element from $X_i$.
-Moreover $F_i^j$ is connected to $F_{i+1}^j$ by a single edge.
-This edge indicates whether $A_j$ was hit by an element from $X_{i'}$ for some $i' \le i$.
+At the crossing point of the $i$th row and the $j$th column, the gadget $F_i^j$ checks whether the element selected from $U_i$ hits the set $A_j$.
+For the encoding of the elements, we connect $F_i^j$ and $F_i^{j+1}$ by $n-1$ edges such that a selection of $\ell$ edges encodes the selection of the $\ell+1$th element from $U_i$.
+Moreover, $F_i^j$ is connected to $F_{i+1}^j$ by a single edge.
+This edge indicates whether $A_j$ was hit by an element from $U_{i'}$ for some $i' \le i$.

 We first formally describe the gadgets $F_i^j$.
-Then we construct the graph and these gadgets such that the pathwidth of the construction is not too large, i.e.\ $k + \O(1)$.
+Then, we construct the graph and these gadgets such that the pathwidth of the construction is not too large, i.e., bounded by $k + \O(1)$.